julian0804/Counting_Homomorphisms_in_Rust/README.md

 3) The following lines describe the adjacency of the graph.
 The i-th non-command line reports the neighbours of the i-th vertex

+It also supports the graph format used for the [PACE challenge](https://github.com/PACE-challenge/Treewidth)

 ## Input Format for NTD

 Here is an example for the input format of nice tree decompositions ending with `.ntd` extension.